Insight

 • This is the most faithful replication of a true-sale structure and so is our chosen starting point.
 It is also (subject to a significant number of points of detail) generally capable of achieving capital relief across core jurisdictions.

-• The originator enters into a financial guarantee, credit derivative or similar unfunded risk transfer instrument with an orphan SPV.
+• The originator enters into a financial guarantee, credit derivative or similar unfunded risk transfer instrument with an orphan a special purpose vehicle (SPV).
 This instrument sets out the reference portfolio of loans and establishes the tranching.

 • Under Basel rules, an SPV is only eligible to provide capital relief if its obligations under the credit protection instrument are fully collateralized.
 To provide the collateral, the SPV issues a note to the investor, in an initial principal amount equal to the size of the investor’s tranche.
 The note proceeds are held by a deposit bank.